sababg/version-control-simulation-saba-beigi/README.md

-Its a test for PR
+It's a test for PR
+Adding "hello world " as requested by https://github.com/ScriptMang